 A Request for Extension form can be obtained online via Moodle and must be completed no less than 48 hours before the assignment is due and submitted to the trainer/trainer for approval.

-Late assessment items will only be approved with reasonable explanation.
-Approved assessment handed in late without an approved extension will be given a COM grade only and no feedback.
+Late assessment items will only be approved with reasonable explanation..

 Extensions

 The Usual Penalties for Late Assessment